Selling a business | 15 min read

 Congratulations on successfully identifying a buyer and navigating through negotiation intricacies!

 Now, as you approach the final stages of the sale, let’s delve into the steps needed for a seamless transition.
-Finalising the sale process involves signing the contract, fulfilling the purchase price, and executing business transfer steps as outlined in the agreement.
+Finalising the sale process involves signing the contract, fulfilling the purchase price, and executing business transfer steps as outlined in the agreement (also sometimes referred to as “Completion”).
 Utilise this Australian Government Checklist to ensure no critical steps are overlooked.

 Handling employee transfers and obligations requires transparent communication with employees about the business transition.
 Address employee concerns in compliance with employment laws and implement supportive measures for a smooth transition.